alanng10/class-lang/Doc/Article/Word/a.md

 Word "interval" has meaning that is repeat delayed trigger.

+Word "entry" has meaning that is associate entity.

 Word "draw" has meaning that is comp video.

 Word "form" has meaning that is transform.